amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/Feature-Specific Documentation/Feature-Specific Documentation.md

 ## Settings Customization

-The settings system allows users to customize application preferences including currency and calendar systems.
+The settings system allows users to customize application preferences including currency, calendar, and security settings.

 ### Currency and Calendar Preferences
 Users can select their preferred currency and calendar system, which are stored in the userSettings table.